quielLovesLasagna/all-projects-directory/README.md

 ## Y <a id="y"></a>

-- <a href="https://github.com/quielLovesLasagna/youtube-ui-clone">YouTube UI clone</a> - A very simple clone of YouTube's UI (This is not functional at all)
+- <a href="https://github.com/quielLovesLasagna/youtube-ui-clone">YouTube UI clone</a> - A very simple clone of YouTube's UI (This is not functional at all).

 ## Z <a id="z"></a>